 After installing a cuvette, there will be a 30 minute period where the lower screen will post DRY to the lower screen.
 During this time, the ultrasonic circuit will not operate to allow the Vapor Purge system to remove all moisture from the ultrasonic transducer.
-The Vapor Purge system can NOT remove large droplets of water, only residual moisture.
-The DRY message is normal and is not considered an alarm condition; therefore no alarms will be implemented.
+This is normal and is not considered an alarm condition so no alarms will be implemented.
 If the cuvette is removed during this period no CLN alarm is posted until the 30 minute DRY period times out.